 The CSEA must use state and local funds for the thirty-four per cent nonfederal share of eligible costs; the difference between the percentage of FFP and one hundred per cent.
 The CSEA may use any of the following as the nonfederal share:

-(a) The state child support allocation as described in rule 5101:9-6-80 of the Administrative Code.
+(b) The child, family and community protective services allocation as described in rule 5101:9-6-12.4 of the Administrative Code.

 (i) Processing charges received from non income withholding collections on non Title IV-D cases;